Akshay-Jhijhautia/Git_Linux/git/git_branches.md

 6a. `git switch <branch name>` -> same a last point

+7. `git checkout -b <branch name 1> <branch name 2>` to create a branch, branch name 1, from the latest commit of branch name 2.

-7. `git log --all --decorate --oneline --graph` -> to view entire branch structure
+8. `git log --all --decorate --oneline --graph` -> to view entire branch structure

-8. `git branch -r` -> to display all remote branches, i.e branches not on local system, but in the github
+9. `git branch -r` -> to display all remote branches, i.e branches not on local system, but in the github